partofthestars/Local-Group-Invaraince/README.md

 # Local-Group-Invariance
+C.S.
+Pilz, S. Zaunseder, J. Krajewski, V. Blazek
-Local Group Invariance for Heart Rate Estimation from Face Videos in the Wild
+Local Group Invariance for Heart Rate Estimation from Face Videos in the Wild, The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops (Accepted for publication), 2018